ClickHouse/ClickHouse/docs/en/development/build-cross-s390x.md

 ## Building

 As s390x does not support boringssl, it uses OpenSSL and has two related build options.
 - By default, the s390x build will dynamically link to OpenSSL libraries.
-It will build OpenSSL shared objects, so its not necessary to install OpenSSL beforehand.
-(This options is recommended in all cases.)
+It will build OpenSSL shared objects, so it's not necessary to install OpenSSL beforehand.
+(This option is recommended in all cases.)
 - Another option is to build OpenSSL in-tree.
-In this case two build options need to be supplied to cmake
+In this case two build flags need to be supplied to cmake
 ```bash
 -DENABLE_OPENSSL_DYNAMIC=0 -DENABLE_OPENSSL=1
 ```

-These instructions assume that the host machine is x86_64 and has all the tooling required to build natively based on the [Build instructions](../development/build.md).
-It also assumes that the host is Ubuntu 22.04 but should work on Ubuntu 20.04.
+These instructions assume that the host machine is x86_64 and has all the tooling required to build natively based on the [build instructions](../development/build.md).
+It also assumes that the host is Ubuntu 22.04 but the following instructions should also work on Ubuntu 20.04.

-In addition to installing the tooling used to build natively the following additional packages need to be installed:
+In addition to installing the tooling used to build natively, the following additional packages need to be installed:

 ```bash
 apt-get install binutils-s390x-linux-gnu libc6-dev-s390x-cross gcc-s390x-linux-gnu binfmt-support qemu-user-static
 ```

-If you wish to cross compile rust code..
+If you wish to cross compile rust code install the rust cross compile target for s390x:
 ```bash
 rustup target add s390x-unknown-linux-gnu
 ```

-To build for s390x,
+To build for s390x:
 ```bash
 cmake -DCMAKE_TOOLCHAIN_FILE=cmake/linux/toolchain-s390x.cmake ..
 ninja